TJourde/excel2web2py/README.md

 You can log in yourself with the button on the top-right corner.
 If you are logged (not implemented yet to help testing), you will see a form appear.
 If you click it, you can select an excel file/image you want to upload.
+The name of an image must follow the same rules as the name of the excel file.
+Supported formats are .png and .jpg
+You can also package all your images in a .zip archive.
 Click "Submit"; a message will appear to tell you if everything ran smoothly.
 A new button should appear in the menu with the name of your excel file.
 Click it then select one of your sheet; you will be redirected to its page.